Complete Health Indicator Report of Maternal mortality

 DenominatorTotal number of live births per year

-Why Is This Important?Approximately 700 women die each year in the United States as a result of pregnancy or delivery complications (CDC).
-The death of a woman during pregnancy, delivery, or after delivery is a tragedy for her family and for society as a whole.
-Surveillance of maternal mortality identifies ways to improve the health, health behaviors, and health care of women before, during, and after pregnancy.
+Why Is This Important?Approximately 700 women die each year in the United States as a result of pregnancy or delivery complications.
+The death of a woman during pregnancy, delivery, or after delivery is a tragedy for her family and for society as a whole (CDC).
+Surveillance of maternal mortality identifies ways to improve one's health, health behaviors, and health care before, during, and after pregnancy.
 Surveillance also identifies gaps in the health care system, social services, health care access, and the quality of prenatal and postnatal care.

 Healthy People Objective MICH-5:Reduce the rate of maternal mortality